 Who pays to get my motorcycle fixed if the at-fault driver had no insurance?

 Potentially.
-If the other driver was who at-fault for causing your injuries subsequently left the scene, and neither the driver/owner of that vehicle have been able to be identified, under Florida law they are considered to be an uninsured motorist.
-If you carry Uninsured/Under-Insured Motorist (UM) coverage with your insurance policy, your insurance should provide coverage for your injuries, and in essence, take the place of the unknown uninsured motorist’s insurance company.
+If the other driver was who at-fault for causing your injuries subsequently left the scene, and neither the driver/owner of that car or motorcycle have been able to be identified, under Florida law they are considered to be an uninsured motorist.
+If you carry Uninsured/Under-Insured Motorist (UM) coverage with your motorcycle insurance policy, your insurance should provide coverage for your injuries, and in essence, take the place of the unknown uninsured motorist’s insurance company.
 Additionally, if you have Medical Payments coverage with your policy, this would be an additional means of getting your medical expenses compensated for through your insurance company.
 Keep in mind, though, that while it is your insurance company, the insurance company is going to be looking out for their best interests.
-To protect your financial interests, speak with an experienced Florida motorcycle accident lawyer concerning your rights.
+To protect your financial interests, speak with an experienced Florida motorcycle lawyer concerning your rights.

-Contact a Florida Motorcycle Accident Attorney
+Contact a Florida Motorcycle Accident Lawyer

-If you or someone you care about has been injured in a motorcycle accident, please contact an attorney at The Ruth Law Team at 1-888-STEVE-RUTH (1-888-783-8378) for a free consultation.
+If you or someone you care about has been injured in a motorcycle accident, please contact a motorcycle accident attorney at The Ruth Law Team at 1-888-STEVE-RUTH (1-888-783-8378) for a free consultation.
 We have served the Tampa Bay community and beyond for more than 35 years.
 Let The Ruth Law Team put our experience and resources to work for you so you can focus on putting your life back together.